 Access to this web site is free of charge.
 This does not mean that the contents are up for grabs!
 All materials are copyright this web site or the manufacturer, unless otherwise noted.
 Unauthorized copying, hacking, alteration of content, and denial-of-service attacks are prohibited and prosecutable offenses.
 The Editor is not responsible for the content of other web sites to which this web site links or which may be linked to this web site.

 The HTML content of this web site is entirely hand coded using an ASCII text editor.
-There is no Java code at this web site at all, you can safely turn it off in your browser for this web site; minimal Java Script (which is not Java) helps to ensure that all browsers correctly display the content.
-This web site deposits no cookies on your machine.
-The site was tested on IE 5.0 & 6.0, Netscape 4.8 & 7.1, Mac Safari v1.2.3 (Panther) up to v5.1.9.
-(SnowLeopard), Firefox v126.96.36.199 & v3.6.13, Opera 9.62.
-The site will download to iPhone 3G and 4S, but has not been optimized for such small screens or WiFi access.
+There is no Java code at this web site at all, you can safely turn it off in your browser for this web site; there is minimal Java Script (which is not Java).
+This ensures that all browsers correctly display the content.
+This web site deposits no cookies on your machine; there is nothing to opt out of.
+The site will download to iPhones and iPads, but has not been optimized for such small screens or WiFi access.
 Recommended screen resolution: 1024 x 768 pixels.
 Broadband is highly recommended (the picture files are big.)

 Click here for the rest of the legal stuff.